FOREX-Euro dips after surge post-ECB

 * Market debates whether central banks running out of ammo

-* Focus shifts to Bank of Japan next week, yen dips (Adds more quotes, Citi flow report)
+* Focus shifts to Bank of Japan next week, yen dips (New throughout after start of European trade)

 By Patrick Graham

-LONDON, March 11 (Reuters) - The euro fell back on Friday after a shocking series of moves generated by Thursday’s European Central Bank meeting ended with its biggest gain in a month, undermining the case of those still calling for a fall to parity with the dollar.
+LONDON, March 11 (Reuters) - The euro dipped on Friday after a shocking series of moves around Thursday’s European Central Bank meeting which ended with its biggest gain in a month, undermining the case of those still calling for a fall to parity with the dollar.

-The ECB took bold easing steps, including an expansion in asset buying and a deeper cut to already negative deposit rates that added up to far more than the market had expected and that should have weakened the euro.
+The bank took a series of bold easing steps, including an expansion in asset buying and a deeper cut to already negative deposit rates that added up to far more than the market had expected and should have weakened the single currency.

-But President Mario Draghi’s comment that he expected the bank might not have to cut rates further fed concerns that officials in Europe and Japan are running out of ideas on how to weaken their currencies and raise inflation.
+But ECB President Mario Draghi’s comment that he expected the bank might not have to cut rates further fed concerns that officials in Europe and Japan are running out of ammunition with which to weaken their currencies and raise inflation.

-After a surge to more than $1.12 on Thursday, the euro eased almost 1 percent to $1.1085 in morning trade in Europe.
+After a surge to more than $1.12 on Thursday, the euro eased half a percent to $1.1118 in early trade in Europe.

 “A few months ago, if you had expected such measures were going to be deployed, you would have thought the euro would fall 3 percent,” said Gian Marco Salcioli, head of FX sales at Italy’s Intesa Sanpaolo Banca IMI in Milan.